logo

 What is a Premature Baby?

 A premature baby, also known as a preterm baby, is born before 37 weeks of gestation.
 The earlier a baby is born, the higher the risk of complications.
-According to the National Health Portal of India, around 3.5 million babies are born prematurely each year in India, making it the country with the highest number of preterm births globally.
+Research indicates around 18% of babies are born prematurely each year in India.

 Premature babies can be classified into three categories: